-The Corporation's Director' compensation consists of an annual fixed compensation of US\$35,000.
+The Corporation's Director compensation consists of an annual fixed compensation of US\$30,000.
 While the Corporation's compensation structure does not include meeting fees, a discretionary reduction of twenty percent (20%) may be applied to the annual retainer payment each time a Director fails to attend a quarterly Board or committee session.
-In addition, the chairman of the Board and each chairperson of the Audit and the GHR Committees received additional compensation of US\$25,000 and US\$10,000, respectively, for their additional work during Fiscal 2017.
-The Director s are also entitled to be reimbursed for travelling and other reasonable expenses properly incurred by them in attending meetings of the Board or any committee or in otherwise serving us, in accordance with the Corporation's policy on travel and expenses.
+In addition, the chairman of the Board and the chairman of the Audit Committee received additional compensation of US\$30,000 and US\$15,000, respectively, for their additional work during the fiscal year ended March 31, 2018.
+The Directors are also entitled to be reimbursed for travelling and other reasonable expenses properly incurred by them in attending meetings of the Board or any committee or in otherwise serving us, in accordance with the Corporation's policy on travel and expenses.

-Following their first election to the Corporation's Board of Directors, non-executive Directors are eligible to receive an initial equity grant of up to one hundred fifty percent (150%) of their annual cash retainer worth of stock options vesting annually in equal installments over a three (3) year period, subject to the other terms and conditions set forth under the heading "Stock Option Plan".
+Following their first election to the Corporation's Board of Directors, non-executive Directors are eligible to receive an initial equity grant of up to one hundred fifty percent (150%) of their annual cash retainer worth of stock options vesting quarterly in equal installments over an eighteen (18) month period, subject to the other terms and conditions set forth under the heading "Stock Option Plan".
 In addition to their initial grant, non-executive Directors are eligible to receive an annual equity-based award equal to one hundred percent (100%) of their total annual cash retainer vesting quarterly in equal installments over an eighteen (18) month period.
-These awards will be granted at the same time that we are performing the Corporation's annual performance review for the Corporation's employees, subject to availability of Common Shares and subject to the terms and conditions described under the headings "Stock Purchase Plan" and "Equity Incentive Plan".
+These awards will be granted at the same time that we are performing the Corporation's annual performance review for the Corporation's employees, subject to availability of Common Shares and subject to the terms and conditions described under the headings "Stock Option Plan" and "Equity Incentive Plan".
 The level of these awards will be consistent with equivalent awards in comparable companies obtained from the benchmark exercise and in accordance with the recommendations obtained from the Corporation's independent compensation consultants.